Hengqin

-Hengqin (横琴岛 (橫琴島), Ilha da Montanha) is an island that lies mostly in Zhuhai, a prefecture-level city and special economic zone in Guangdong Province of the Macau.
+Hengqin (横琴岛 (橫琴島)), also referred to as Ilha da Montanha, is an island that lies mostly in Zhuhai, a prefecture-level city and special economic zone in Guangdong Province of China.
 It has a population of about 3,000.
 Parts of Hengqin are leased to Macau by the State Council of the People's Republic of China, starting from 2009, mostly to house the new campus of the University of Macau.
 In the leased parts of the island, Macanese law applies.

-The whole island is designated a special economic district, as the Hengqin New Area, similar to Binhai New Area in Tianjin and Pudong New Area in Shanghai.
+The whole island is designated a special economic district, as the Guangdong-Macao In-Depth Cooperation Zone in Hengqin.

 Geography

 Hengqin Island is adjacent to the Taipa and Coloane districts of Macau, with the Shisanmen Waterway separating them, and is connected to Macau's Cotai via the Lotus Bridge.
 The island is the largest among the 146 islands of Zhuhai, being roughly three times the size of Macau.
+Zhuhai Shizimen borders it to the north and Jinwan to the west.
 It has broad bays, sandy beaches, strangely shaped jagged rocks, scenery, and natural vegetation cover.

-Hengqin was formerly made up of two islands, Xiaohengqin (小橫琴; Dom João) and Dahengqin (大橫琴; Montanha), which were recently connected as a result of land reclamation.
-The reclaimed island is 96 km² large.
+Hengqin was formerly made up of two islands, Small Hengqin (小橫琴; Dom João) and Great Hengqin (大橫琴; Montanha), which were recently connected as a result of land reclamation.
+The reclaimed island has an area of 96 km².